 FIT VUT Brno

-The ninth meeting of the Czech and Slovak image processing, computer graphics and computer vision people in the mountains.
-The event will take place January 31st - February 3rd, 2024 at Hrubý Jeseník (aka High Ash Mountains, Altvatergebirge, Jesionik Wysoki), Czechia in Resort Dlouhé Stráně: https://www.hotelds.cz/en/ (see the map).
+The eleventh meeting of the Czech and Slovak image processing, computer graphics and computer vision people in the mountains.
+The event will take place January 28 - January 31, 2026 at High Tatra Mountains (aka Vysoké Tatry, Tatry Wysokie, Hohe Tatra, Magas-Tátra), Slovakia in Congress Centre ACADEMIA https://kcacademia.sav.sk/ (see the map).

 The goal of the meeting is to encourage exchange of ideas between researchers and practitioners in the fields of image processing, computer graphics and computer vision from across the Czech and Slovak Republics and beyond.
 There will be many (optional) outdoor activities possible during the day and fruitful talks, discussions and socializing in the afternoons and evenings.

-The expected price is around 180 EUR per person (3 nights, 3x half board).
-Please let us know should you be interested in attending the event (please provide also your talk proposal - extended deadline: December 15th, 2023 - and book the hotel yourself, deadline: January 10th, 2023).
+Please fill out the form should you be interested in attending the event (please provide also your talk proposal and book the hotel yourself, deadline for all: November 15, 2025).

 Frequently Asked Questions: